SS Normandie: Saboteur (film)

 The ruined Lafayette after the fire can be seen briefly in the film Saboteur (1942).
 The ship is not identified in the film, but the antagonist smiles when he sees it, suggesting that he was responsible.
 The film's director, Alfred Hitchcock, later said that "the Navy raised hell" about the implication that their security was so poor.
-The eastern seaboard of the U.S. was being attacked by German U-boats at the time of the film's release, but information was suppressed by the Navy.

 Investigation and salvage

 Enemy sabotage was widely suspected, but a congressional investigation in the wake of the sinking, chaired by Representative Patrick Henry Drewry (D-Virginia), concluded that the fire was accidental.
-The investigation found evidence of carelessness, rule violations, lack of coordination between the various parties on board, lack of clear command structure during the fire, and a hasty, poorly-planned conversion effort.
+The investigation found evidence of carelessness, rule violations, lack of coordination between the various parties on board, lack of clear command structure during the fire, and a hasty, poorly planned conversion effort.

 Members of organized crime retrospectively claimed that they had sabotaged the vessel.
 It was alleged that arson had been organized by mobster Anthony Anastasio, who was a power in the local longshoremen's union, to provide leverage for the release of mob boss Charles "Lucky" Luciano from prison.
 Luciano's end of the bargain would be to ensure that there would be no further "enemy" sabotage in the ports where the mob had strong influence with the unions.